Getting started#

 In this chapter, we share with you how to install poli

-, and get started with calling and registering objective functions.
+, and get started with benchmarking black box functions.

 Installation#